 Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

-From a brain science view, anger is a high-energy state.
-It acts like an accelerator, getting the body ready to act.
-This can mean a faster heartbeat, tense muscles, and more stress hormones.
-Unlike fear, which makes us pull away from danger, anger prepares us to face and deal with what matters.
+From a brain science view, anger is high-energy.
+It acts like an accelerator, readying your body to act.
+Your heart beats faster, your muscles tense, and your stress hormones rise.
+Unlike fear, which makes us pull away from danger, anger prepares us to face what matters.
+(Vanta, 2024)

-But stimulation is not the same thing as fulfillment.
+But feeling energized is not the same as feeling fulfilled.

 Emotion Regulation Is a Learned Skill

-No one is born knowing how to control emotions.
+No one is born knowing how to control their emotions.

-If you notice these patterns in yourself, remember that struggling with emotions is a normal part of learning, not a personal flaw.
-Treating yourself with equal kindness shows a child that you help yourself grow and build new emotional skills over time.
+If you notice these patterns in yourself, remember that struggling with emotions is normal and an opportunity to develop new skills.

-Regulation develops through relationships, particularly through caregiver–child attachment.
-When a caregiver remains calm during a child’s distress, the child “borrows” that calm.
-This process, known as co-regulation, allows the child’s nervous system to stabilize.
-The same dynamic applies among adults: for example, a friend who calmly listens during your stressful moment, or a colleague who stays grounded during workplace tension, can help co-regulate your emotional state through their presence and calmness.
+Regulation develops through relationships, especially between caregivers and children.
+When a caregiver stays calm during a child’s distress, the child “borrows” that calm.
+This process, called co-regulation, helps the child’s nervous system settle.
+The same thing happens among adults: for example, a friend who listens calmly when you’re stressed, or a colleague who stays steady during workplace tension, can help you feel more balanced just by being present and calm.
+(Alen et al., 2022)

-With enough practice, children take in this support and eventually learn to manage their emotions independently.
+With enough practice, children absorb this support and eventually learn to manage their emotions on their own.

-Emotional health starts in our relationships before it becomes something we do on our own.
+Emotional health begins in our relationships before it becomes something we do on our own.
+(Cacioppo & Cacioppo, 2018, pp. 1-10)

 The Acknowledge–Validate–Permit Framework